Editors Reads

 19 Short Lessons on Wealth and Behaviour

-Housel structures the book as 19 standalone essays, each illuminating a different aspect of the psychology behind financial decision-making.
-This makes it unusually accessible — you can read a chapter on a coffee break and walk away with a fresh mental model.
+Housel structures the book as 19 standalone essays, each illuminating a different facet of the psychology behind financial decision-making.
+This makes it unusually accessible — you can read a chapter on a coffee break and walk away with a fresh mental model — and it is part of why the book rewards re-reading and dipping in at random.

 Standout chapters include: